-This is the British International School Phuket’s IB maths exploration page.
+This is the British International School Phuket’s IB maths exploration (IA) page.
 This list is for SL and HL students – if you are doing a Maths Studies IA then go to this page instead.

 The authors of the latest Pearson Mathematics SL and HL books have come up with 200 ideas for students doing their maths explorations.
 With a bit of ingenuity you can enrich even quite simple topics to bring in a range of mathematical skills.
 To get good marks make sure you carefully follow the marking criteria points given by the IB and try and personalise your investigation as much as possible.
 Be innovative, choose something you are interested in and enjoy it!